 Carrying Knives in Your Car

 Michigan Penal Code 750.227 includes a clause on carrying knives in personal vehicles.
-Whereas it clearly defines what a double-edged, non-folding knife (any blade designed to stab), the blade types you can carry in a car are not well defined.
+Whereas it clearly defines what a double-edged, non-folding knife (any blade designed to stab) is, the blade types you can carry in a car are not well defined.
 For instance, you can conceal carry pocket knives in your jacket pocket but not in the glove compartments inside your vehicle.

 To carry a concealed-carry eligible knife in a car, you have to keep it where no vehicle occupant apart from the car owner can access it.
-For example, it’s legal to carry a concealed-carry eligible knife in a case inside the vehicle’s trunk.
+For example, it’s legal to carry a concealed-carry-eligible knife in a case inside the vehicle’s trunk.

 Legal Knife Length

 Michigan laws have few defined restrictions on knife length.
 For instance, all fixed-blade knives of any size are legal to open carry, irrespective of if they are double-edged.
-However, section 750.227(1) outlaws any concealed carrying of fixed-blades, except for hunting knives.
+However, section 750.227(1) outlaws any concealed carrying of fixed blades, except for hunting knives.